sgdescent/sgdescent.github.io/_pages/about.md

 I am excited to continue my research journey as an incoming MS student at [CMU LTI](https://lti.cs.cmu.edu/), where my interests broadly lie in NLP, making LLMs more efficient, and personalizing LLMs.

-I am looking for scientist/research internships and research engineering internships in Summer 2026.
+I am looking for research scientist/engineer internships in Summer 2026.
 Please feel free to reach out to me at `saksham.g` at `andrew.cmu.edu` if you are hiring.

 Past/Present Affiliations
 ======